 Roasted barley can also be well employed by extract brewers.
 All they have to do is steep the grains in the kettle.
 If I were making an extract brew that would benefit from a fresh roasted barley character, I would steep the whole grains in the kettle prior to to the boil for 5–15 minutes in a sack, or nylon stocking.
 I would recommend keeping the water between 160 and 175 ºF (71–79 ºC).

-Brewer: Harley Smith is the head brewer at Longwood Brewpub in Nanaimo, British Columbia.
+Brewer: Harley Smith, Longwood Brewpub in Nanaimo, BC

 There are three basic types of roasted grains: chocolate malt, black patent malt and roasted barley.
 Roasted barley is unlike the other two grains because it is made from unmalted barley.